On the Seashore

 - Framing No framed

-David Burliuk was a Ukrainian futurist artist, poet, art theorist, literary and art critic, and publisher.
+Davyd Burliuk was a Ukrainian futurist artist, poet, art theorist, literary and art critic, and publisher.
 He was one of the leading creators of Ukrainian modernism in the early 20th century and is known as a leader of Futurism.

-Summary of David Burliuk
+Summary of Davyd Burliuk

 During his lifetime, the artist established a prominent reputation in Japan and the USA, becoming a member of the American Academy of Arts and Letters.
 Today, Burliuk's paintings are featured in the collections of some of the world's most renowned museums, including the Museum of Modern Art (MOMA), the Whitney Museum, the Thyssen-Bornemisza National Museum in Madrid, and many others.

-Biography of David Burliuk
+Biography of Davyd Burliuk

 The artist was born in 1882 in Kharkiv Governorate.
-In childhood, David lost one of his eyes, which was replaced by a glass prosthesis.
+In childhood, Davyd lost one of his eyes, which was replaced by a glass prosthesis.
 This later became one of the elements of Burliuk's flamboyant style.
 He himself dated the beginning of his artistic career to 1890.

 From 1893 to 1895, he studied at the Alexandrovskaya Men's Gymnasium in Sumy.
 His education was interrupted; shortly after enrolling in 1893, he was expelled due to illness and non-payment of tuition fees.
 He resumed his studies in 1894 until August 1895.